 AREA42 introduces TradeTech

 Technology has always advanced trade–since the domestication of horses in 4800 BCE.
 Now we have more sophisticated ways to move goods and services but the general thought is the same.
 The faster and more efficient trade becomes, the less expensive and more equitable it is for us all.

 This is why we at AREA42 coined the term TradeTech and have partnered with the WEF to accelerate the adoption of TradeTech worldwide–because we can’t continue this movement alone.
 This is a global effort.
 Together with the WEF, we are continuing to transform the industry for the greater good.

-You can read more about all of this in the WEF report, Mapping TradeTech: Trade in the Fourth Industrial Revolution with contributions by our very own Florent Bardy, Lab Manager at AREA42.
+You can read more about all of this in the WEF report, Mapping TradeTech: Trade in the Fourth Industrial Revolution with contributions by our very own Florent Bardy, Product Manager at AREA42.